 Healthcare for International Students

-As an international student on a course longer than 6 months, you need to pay the immigration health surcharge as a part of your visa application to access the National Health Service (NHS).
+As an international student on a course longer than 6 months, you need to pay the Immigration Health Surcharge (IHS) as a part of your visa application to access the National Health Service (NHS).

-If your course is less than 6 months, you do not need to pay the immigration health surcharge.
+If your course is 6 months or less, you do not need to pay the IHS.
 You should make sure you have private health insurance for the duration of your stay in the UK.

-If you have a valid EU-issued EHIC or are a Norwegian citizen with a valid Norwegian passport, you can access medically necessary treatment during your stay.
+If you have a valid EU-issued EHIC or are a Norwegian citizen with a valid Norwegian passport, you can access medically necessary healthcare during your stay.

 If you choose to use an EU-issued EHIC you may have to pay for any NHS healthcare you receive that is not deemed medically necessary.

-You should buy insurance to cover your healthcare as you would if visiting another non-EU country.
+You should buy travel or private medical insurance to cover your healthcare as you would if visiting another non-EU country.

 What Treatment can I get from the NHS?

-Some treatment provided by the UK's NHS is free for everyone:
+Some treatment provided by the UK's National Health Service (NHS) is free for everyone:

 • accident and emergency services (but not follow-up treatment, or admission as an in-patient to hospital)